-For this determination, IPART set prices to generate total revenue of \$261.4 million (\$2008/09) over the determination period.
-This amount reflects IPART's decisions on Wyong Council's target revenue over this period.
+For the draft determination, IPART set prices to generate total revenue of \$262.1 million (\$2008/09) over the determination period.
+This amount reflects IPART's draft decisions on Wyong Council's target revenue over this period.
 IPART considers it is sufficient to enable Wyong Council to operate, maintain, renew and develop the assets required to deliver the regulated services.
 In particular, it is sufficient to enable the Council to: